 After the fuel air mixture is ignited by the two sparks plugs in the combustion chamber it will start to burn at an uniform rate until the flame front reaches the last portion of the charge (end gas) on each side in the cylinder.

 Under conditions as high cylinder pressures (compression stroke) and high surface temperatures (high power running) the fuel air charge can auto-ignite and burn at a much higher rate (explosive rates).
-This will cause the peak cylinder pressures to start early (before TDC) and to levels up to 15% higher than normal, for example: reaching 11 to 15 tons in a O-470 engine.
+This will cause the peak cylinder pressures to start early (before TDC) and to levels up to 15% higher than normal, for example: reaching 11 to 15 tons in an O-470 engine.

 Variations in the cycles of an engine (power requirements and variation in the fuel air charge) can move the engine in and out of the detonation range.
 Detonation increases cylinder peak pressures and piston surface temperatures in the area where detonation is taking place.
-If left unchecked this condition results in preignition and engine damage.
+If left unchecked this condition results in preignition and engine damage eventually.

 Preignition is self igniting of the fuel air charge at the moment it enters the hot combustion chamber before the spark plugs are able to their job.
 The result is more heat and higher pressures leading to more detonation and a possible runaway condition.